Phylliida/P2P.NET/README.md

 # P2P.NET
 Peer to peer networking in C# using WebRTC

+This technically works, however it has some issues with latency with lots of clients, and the disconnect callback is never called.
+I've been working on it but am not to a got state yet.
+Honestly I would recommend using the [WebRTC Network plugin](https://assetstore.unity.com/packages/tools/network/webrtc-network-47846) if you are using Unity, as it does everything my software does and more for free.
+The author also has [A video and audio chat application](https://assetstore.unity.com/packages/tools/network/webrtc-video-chat-68030) for $95 if you need that as well.
+I am in no way associated with that author, but his tool is strictly better than mine so I'd recommend using it until mine is in a better place.

 This is designed to be pretty easy to use, here is an example:

 ```C#